 So pack a cooler, bring the camera and go have fun in the sun, island styling.
-Included is a double kayak, 2 masks, 2 snorkels, and 2 sets of fins. $90.00 for two With its rocky shoreline and its location directly in the mouth of the inlet, it is known for having some of the best easy-access snorkeling in South Florida.
+Included is a double kayak, 2 masks, 2 snorkels, and 2 sets of fins for $90.00.
+With Peanut Island’s rocky shoreline and its location directly in the mouth of the inlet, it is known for having some of the best easy-access snorkeling in South Florida.

 Plenty of colorful fish are viewable in waist-deep water, making it particularly popular with families.The best snorkeling is along the southern edge of the island.
 Visitors have seen rays, manatees, small sharks as well as many varieties of colorful reefs.